The Turn of the Screw (opera): Performance history

 The opera was commissioned by the Venice Biennale, written in four months, and given its world premiere on 14 September 1954, at the Teatro La Fenice, Venice, with the composer conducting, and as in many other Britten works, his life-partner tenor Peter Pears in a leading role, that of Quint.
 The original cast recording was made during January of the next year.

 The opera was given its British premiere on 6 October 1954 by the Sadler's Wells Opera in London; the North American premiere on 23 August 1957 at Canada's Stratford Festival with the English Opera Group; the US premiere followed on 19 March 1958 at the New York College of Music.
 Peter Morley made a TV version for ITV in 1959 which had been lost until its rediscovery in the early 2000s.
+It was staged at the New York City Opera in 1996 with Lauren Flanigan as the Governess and Christine Abraham as Miss Jessel.

 In 2003, English Touring Opera presented the work throughout England and three years later Glyndebourne Touring Opera toured the UK with their new production of the work before reviving it in 2007 at their summer festival, Glyndebourne Festival Opera.
 Opera Queensland staged Neil Armfield's production in 2005 which featured the solo professional operatic debut of Kate Miller-Heidke as Flora.

 Los Angeles Opera performed the Glyndebourne Touring Opera production of the work in 2011 under music director James Conlon.
 OperaUpClose reframed the opera in their 2011 production, the story being told from the point of the view of the Governess as a patient in an asylum.
 It is left unclear as to whether the story stems completely from her mind or whether she arrived there after her experiences in the Bly house.
 Opera Moderne produced the work in 2012 at Symphony Space in New York under the stage direction of Luke Leonard.

 Opera Holland Park received positive reviews of their presentation of the work in six performances in summer 2014.

 For a limited run in 2018, Regent's Park Open Air Theatre presented a co-production with the English National Opera, directed by Timothy Sheader and conducted by Toby Purser.

 On 6 June 2021, a version by OperaGlass Works was broadcast by BBC4.
 The new staging of the opera, at Wilton's Music Hall, London, had been scheduled for a run in March 2020, but this was prevented by the lockdown.
 Instead, the performance was reworked as a film, shot on location at the Victorian music hall.
 The whole space of the venue, not just the stage, was used to tell the story.